DoubleDeez/MDFramework/README.md

 # How to use MDFramework

 ## Command Console
 In game, the command console can be opened with the `~` key.
+Command history can be navigated using the `Up` and `Down` arrow keys.

 In your code, you can add more commands by adding the `[MDCommand()]` attribute to any methods you wish to have as commands.
 Then from that same class call `MDCommands.RegisterCommandAttributes(this);` to have those commands registered.